Framework-R-D/phlex-design/doc/algorithms.rst

 Input parameters
 ----------------

-A data product of type :cpp:`P` can be presented to a C++ algorithm if the corresponding input parameter (i.e. the relevant :cpp:`T` types) is one of the following:
+A data product of type :cpp:`P` can be presented to a C++ algorithm if the corresponding input parameter (i.e. the relevant :cpp:`P1, ..., PN` type) is one of the following:

-- :cpp:`P const&` — immutable access to a data product provided through a reference
+- :cpp:`P const&` — read-only access to a data product provided through a reference
-- :cpp:`P const*` — immutable access to a data product provided through a pointer
+- :cpp:`P const*` — read-only access to a data product provided through a pointer
-- :cpp:`P const` — the data product is copied into an immutable object (assumes data product is copyable)
-- :cpp:`P` — the data product is copied into a mutable object (assumes data product is copyable)
+- :cpp:`P` — the data product is copied into an object (assumes data product is copyable) [#f1]_
-- :cpp:`phlex::handle<P>` — a lightweight object that provides immutable access to a data product as well as any metadata associated with it
+- :cpp:`phlex::handle<P>` — a lightweight object that provides read-only access to a data product as well as any metadata associated with it

 For each of these cases, the data product itself remains immutable.

-Whereas data-product types are allowed to be copyable and immutable, resources of type :cpp:`R` are not assumed to be copyable or immutable.
+Whereas data products are allowed to be copied, resources of type :cpp:`R` cannot be copied.
 The following types are therefore supported:

-- :cpp:`R const&` — immutable access to a resource provided through a reference
+- :cpp:`R const&` — read-only access to a resource provided through a reference
-- :cpp:`R const*` — immutable access to a resource provided through a pointer
+- :cpp:`R const*` — read-only access to a resource provided through a pointer
-- :cpp:`R&` — mutable access to a resource provided through a reference (if mutable access permitted by resource)
-- :cpp:`R*` — mutable access to a resource provided through a pointer (if mutable access permitted by resource)
-- :cpp:`phlex::resource<R>` — a lightweight object that provides access to the resource as well as any metadata associated with it

-Resources are described in more detail :ref:`here <resources:Resources>` along with a motivation for why mutable access is sometimes necessary
+Resources are described in more detail :ref:`here <resources:Resources>`.

 Return types
 ------------